Blogs | Local Advice

 There’s a vibrant sports scene in Hong Kong for participant and spectator alike, from professional events enticing the world’s top athletes to those open to beginners and amateurs.

 Hong Kong Marathon, 21 January 2018

-For the amateur runner, a marathon is often the pinnacle of achievement and a fantastic way to see a city from a unique perspective.
+The ultimate Hong Kong sports diary for the amateur runner, a marathon is often the pinnacle of achievement and a fantastic way to see a city from a unique perspective.
 The Hong Kong Marathon follows a spectacular route, passing through Lai Chi Kok Park, Tsing Yi and finishing in Victoria Park.
 Great fun for spectators and participants alike.
 Find out more here.

 Hong Kong Sevens, 6-8 April 2018